Sadie Sandler

 Sadie Madison Sandler (born May 6, 2006) is an American actress.
 She is the eldest daughter of actor and comedian Adam Sandler.
-She began appearing in films as a child, primarily in Happy Madison productions, and later gained recognition for her performances in You Are So Not Invited to My Bat Mitzvah (2023) and Happy Gilmore 2 (2025).
+She began appearing in films as a child, primarily in Happy Madison productions, and later gained recognition for her performances in You Are So Not Invited to My Bat Mitzvah (2023), Happy Gilmore 2 (2025) and Roommates (2026).

 Early life

-Sadie Madison Sandler was born on May 6, 2006 in Los Angeles, to actor Adam Sandler and actress Jackie Sandler.
+Sadie Madison Sandler was born on May 6, 2006, in Los Angeles, to actor Adam Sandler and actress Jackie Sandler.
 She is of Jewish heritage on her father's side and Italian heritage on her mother's side.
 She grew up in an entertainment-focused household.
 Her younger sister, Sunny Sandler, is also an actress.
 Sadie began acting in films produced by her father while still a child.

+Sandler had her bat mitzvah in 2019 with performances by Maroon 5's Adam Levine and James Valentine.

 Career

 Sadie Sandler made her first film appearance in You Don't Mess with the Zohan (2008).
 She had small roles in multiple Happy Madison productions including Bedtime Stories (2008), Grown Ups (2010), Just Go with It (2011), Jack and Jill (2011).
 She is also in the animated film Hotel Transylvania (2012) and its sequels, Hotel Transylvania 2 (2015) and Hotel Transylvania 3: Summer Vacation (2017).
 In 2023, Sandler appeared as Ronnie Friedman in the Netflix comedy You Are So Not Invited to My Bat Mitzvah, based on the novel by Fiona Rosenbloom.
 The film, which starred her sister Sunny in the lead role, received positive reviews and marked a notable performance in Sadie's acting career.

+From L to R: Sunny, Adam, Jackie, and Sadie Sandler at the 63rd annual New York Film Festival at Lincoln Center in 2025 for the film Jay Kelly.

 She starred as Charlotte in Happy Gilmore 2 (2025), a sequel to her father's 1996 sports comedy Happy Gilmore.
 The film was released on Netflix and featured several members of the Sandler family.
 Sadie’s performance received praise from director Kyle Newacheck and media outlets for her comedic timing and evolving screen presence.